quanghuy0497/Writing-in-the-Sciences/Unit 03 - Sentence and Paragraph/README.md

 	- Define them separately within each section.
 For long papers, redefine occasionally

 ### Notes:
++ **Punctuation**:
 	+ Guidances and examples of using punctuation: https://www.thepunctuationguide.com/
+	+
++ **The rules of three**:

-+ The rules of three's (lists, examples): **Three*** is the pleasing number to introduce a list
+	+ **Three*** is the pleasing number to introduce a list
 		+ Enough to make a point, but not so much to overwhelm the reader.
 		+ You don't always have to use three, but when in doubt, three is the default.

++ **Transition words**:
 	+ Transition words aren't strong enough to fix underlying logic that's not sound.
 	+ Professional writer **only** use AND/OR (for tacking on additional information) and BUT/HOWEVER (for changing gear).
++ **Paragraph**:
 	+ Paragraphs can flow beautifully without relying on transition words.
 	+ Parallel structure helps make paragraph flows.
 	+ Editing paragraph: the outline is needed to think through the logic carefully in head
 + Sometimes, use synonym leads the reader to think you are referring to a different instrument, model, group, variable.